 Iowa School Mental Health Alliance

-Currently, Iowa has a very ad hoc approach to school mental health with a variety of agencies and entities doing amazing work, but lack of an organized system to maximize on best practice as well as communication and understanding.
-The intention of this opportunity is to bring together a large number of diverse stakeholders, beyond just decision makers, to have a better understanding of what school mental health in Iowa looks like, what is currently being done, assess target goal areas, develop a sustainable statewide action plan, and to create an ongoing community of practice to progress the school mental health work.
+Currently, Iowa has a very ad hoc approach to school mental health with a variety of agencies and entities doing amazing work but lacks an organized system to maximize best practice as well as communication and understanding.
+The intention of this opportunity is to bring together a large number of diverse stakeholders, beyond just decision-makers, to have a better understanding of what school mental health in Iowa looks like, what is currently being done, assess target goal areas, develop a sustainable statewide action plan, and to create an ongoing community of practice to progress the school mental health work.

 There has never been an initiative to the depth and capacity of this to take us to a far better place than we are in currently.
 We have only begun this work, and we recognize we need many, many more voices at the table.

 Administrator System & Resource Development (new practice group)

 Facilitators: Vic Vanderpool, Jadie Boens, Kim Bodholdt, & Brian Carico